MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingjob-receipttype-vb.md

-﻿---
+---
-Description: 'The ReceiptType property is a value that specifies the type of delivery receipt to deliver when the fax message reaches a final state.
-The receipt type can be Simple Mail Transport Protocol (SMTP) mail, a message box, or no receipt.' ms.assetid: '7b88efe4-d5cb-4b5e-a7e7-f13da53f144a'
+Description: The ReceiptType property is a value that specifies the type of delivery receipt to deliver when the fax message reaches a final state.
+The receipt type can be Simple Mail Transport Protocol (SMTP) mail, a message box, or no receipt. ms.assetid: 7b88efe4-d5cb-4b5e-a7e7-f13da53f144a
-title: 'FaxOutgoingJob.ReceiptType property'
+title: FaxOutgoingJob.ReceiptType property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingJob.ReceiptType property